cmaher92/launch_school/coursework/rb129/study_guide.md

 * Classes define Objects
 * Ruby defines the attributes and behaviors of its objects in classes
   * classes define behaviors, what objects are capable of doing, using instance methods
-* Classes are a basic outline of what an object should be made of and what it should do
+* **Classes are a basic outline of what an object should be made of and what it should do**

+#### Attribute

+An attribute is an instance variable **name and value**.
+An attribute must be accessible outside of the methods defined by the class; meaning you need either a getter/setter method, or both.
+If both are missing, you only have an instance variable and a value.

+If an instance variable is defined, but not accessible outside of the instance than it is not an attribute.

 #### Class variables